Corruption-Aware Training of Latent Video Diffusion Models for Robust Text-to-Video Generation: Training Setup

-We adopt the DEMO~\cite{NEURIPS2024_81f19c0e} architecture, a latent video diffusion model that introduces decomposed text encoding and conditioning for content and motion.
+We adopt the DEMO~\citep{NEURIPS2024_81f19c0e} architecture, a latent video diffusion model that introduces decomposed text encoding and conditioning for content and motion.
 Our objective is to improve the quality of generated videos by explicitly modeling both textual and visual motion, while preserving overall visual quality and alignment.

-\paragraph{Training Objective.} The training loss is a weighted combination of diffusion loss and three targeted regularization terms that enhance temporal coherence~\cite{NEURIPS2024_81f19c0e}:
+\paragraph{Training Objective.} The training loss is a weighted combination of diffusion loss and three targeted regularization terms that enhance temporal coherence~\citep{NEURIPS2024_81f19c0e}:

-The hyperparameters $\alpha, \beta, \gamma$ are tuned via grid search and set to $\alpha = 0.1$, $\beta = 0.3$, and $\gamma = 0.1$ in our best configuration~\cite{NEURIPS2024_81f19c0e}.
+The hyperparameters $\alpha, \beta, \gamma$ are tuned via grid search and set to $\alpha = 0.1$, $\beta = 0.3$, and $\gamma = 0.1$ in our best configuration~\citep{NEURIPS2024_81f19c0e}.

 \paragraph{Implementation Details.} We summarize the training configuration used across all 67 model variants in Table~\ref{tab:training_config}.
-Our implementation follows the DEMO~\cite{NEURIPS2024_81f19c0e} architecture, leveraging latent-space generation with VQGAN compression~\cite{9578911} and two-branch conditioning for content and motion semantics.
-Each model is trained on 16-frame, 3 FPS clips from WebVid-2M~\cite{Bain_2021_ICCV} using the Adam optimizer with a OneCycle schedule \((1\times10^{-5} \rightarrow 5\times10^{-5})\).
+Our implementation follows the DEMO~\citep{NEURIPS2024_81f19c0e} architecture, leveraging latent-space generation with VQGAN compression~\citep{9578911} and two-branch conditioning for content and motion semantics.
+Each model is trained on 16-frame, 3 FPS clips from WebVid-2M~\citep{Bain_2021_ICCV} using the Adam optimizer with a OneCycle schedule \((1\times10^{-5} \rightarrow 5\times10^{-5})\).
 The content and visual encoders are frozen, while the motion encoder is trained using cosine similarity against mid-frame image features.
-Structured corruption is injected via the \texttt{noise\_type} parameter at varying corruption strengths \(\rho \in \{0.025, 0.05, 0.075, 0.10, 0.15, 0.20\}\)~\cite{NEURIPS2024_e45c8d05}, spanning multiple embedding-level methods (GN~\cite{NEURIPS2024_e45c8d05}, UN~\cite{NEURIPS2024_e45c8d05}, BCNI~(Eq.~\ref{eq:bcni}), TANI~(Eq.~\ref{eq:tani_app}), SACN~(Eq.~\ref{eq:sacn}), and HSCAN~(Eq.~\ref{eq:hscan_app})), while text-level corruption is applied externally, directly to the raw text captions in the training set prior to encoding, thereby perturbing the symbolic input space in a structurally controlled yet semantically disruptive manner when active.
-Inference is performed using 50 DDIM steps~\cite{song2021denoising} with classifier-free guidance~\cite{ho2021classifierfree} (scale = 9, dropout = 0.1).
+Structured corruption is injected via the \texttt{noise\_type} parameter at varying corruption strengths \(\rho \in \{0.025, 0.05, 0.075, 0.10, 0.15, 0.20\}\)~\citep{NEURIPS2024_e45c8d05}, spanning multiple embedding-level methods while text-level corruption is applied externally, directly to the raw text captions in the training set prior to encoding, thereby perturbing the symbolic input space in a structurally controlled yet semantically disruptive manner when active.
+Inference is performed using 50 DDIM steps~\citep{song2021denoising} with classifier-free guidance~\citep{ho2021classifierfree} (scale = 9, dropout = 0.1).
 Checkpoints are saved every 2000 steps, and experiments are resumed from step 267{,}000.

 \paragraph{Model Architecture.} DEMO uses a two-branch conditioning architecture to explicitly separate content and motion signals.
 The content encoder $f_{\text{content}}$ receives the full caption and a middle video frame, producing a global latent representation $z_c$.
 The motion encoder $f_{\text{motion}}$ instead operates over a truncated caption prefix $\tilde{p}$, emphasizing temporally predictive text tokens.
 The two embeddings are fused via FiLM layers inside the diffusion U-Net, where $z_c$ and $z_m$ modulate the features hierarchically at each layer.